Meeting Room and Pod Policy

 Among these are the following:

-• Disruptive behavior, such as but not limited to, running, playing audio equipment so others can hear it, cell phone usage, threatening or harassing behavior, public intoxication, talking loudly or engaging in any other behavior that would hinder the Library from carrying out its mission.
+- Disruptive behavior, such as but not limited to, running, playing loud audio, threatening or harassing behavior, public intoxication, talking too loudly or engaging in any other behavior that would hinder the Library from carrying out its mission.

 Fines Policy